Binance Market Update (2022-09-27)

 Binance

-The global cryptocurrency market cap now stands at $0.97T, up by 3.59% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, up by 3.30% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LUNC, POLY, and USTC, up by 41%, 32%, and 18%, respectively.
+Market outperformers include NEBL, PHB, and SSV, up by 19%, 13%, and 13%, respectively.

 Top stories of the day: